aws-powertools/powertools-lambda-typescript/packages/metrics/README.md

 > CloudWatch EMF supports a max of 100 metrics per batch.
 Metrics utility will flush all metrics when adding the 100th metric.
 Subsequent metrics, e.g. 101th, will be aggregated into a new EMF object, for your convenience.

 >### !
 Do not create metrics or dimensions outside the handler
 > Metrics or dimensions added in the global scope will only be added during cold start.
-Disregard if you that's the intended behaviour.
+Disregard if that's the intended behaviour.

 ### Adding default dimensions
 You can use either setDefaultDimensions method or by passing a defaultDimensions object to either the decorator or to the constructor